 Social media for both liberals and conservatives is largely viewed as a marketplace of ideas, although one fraught with mistruths and bias.
 For liberals, the spectre of fake news and Russian interference loom large.
 Social media’s promise of a more participatory and enlightened civil discourse has been replaced by narratives of distrust and toxicity.
 The result has been to support the expanding corporate censorship and uncritical consumption of mainstream news.
 Conservatives understand social media as a way to bypass what they view as a biased media ecosystem.
 In recent years the rightwing has pushed the idea that social media companies are silencing conservative voices either via outright censorship or via manipulating the algorithm.

-Unlike liberals and the rightwing the radical left should approach social media not as a marketplace for ideas but as site for organizing.
+Unlike liberals and the rightwing the radical left should approach social media not as a marketplace for ideas but as a terrain to contest ideas and build our networks.
 This does not mean dispensing with systemic critiques of Silicon Valley and social media companies, but allowing an analysis of the political economy of Silicon Valley to inform an organizing approach.

 In his book “Surveillance Valley” author Yasha Levine notes the internet’s origins lay not in some benevolent sharing of ideas amongst academics and scientists, but in the American military’s quest to spy on and suppress the enemies of American power.
 Most of the internet’s key technological foundations were funded by the Defense Advanced Research Projects Agency rooted in the Vietnam-era’s drive for counter-insurgency.
 Surveillance and prediction are not bad consequences of internet technology, rather they are baked into its DNA.